bbkane/bbkane.github.io/_posts/2016-12-16-On-Errors-in-Repeated-Functions.md

 Rust also has a [monadic approach](http://www.codethatgrows.com/lessons-learned-from-rust-the-result-monad/) to error handling.
 After I read/watch this stuff again, I'll probably be ashamed of this post, but until then, it's up :)

+Update: I still find this useful for some things, but XML handling is best handled by XSLT!
+Use XSLT!